Nalphstein/alx-higher_level_programming/0x09-python-everything_is_object/README.md

-Docstrings in Python, how to make
+Docstrings in Python, how to make text